qwikgeo/qwikgeo-api/README.md

 # FastGeoPortal

-FastGeoPortal is a enterprise scale GIS portal.
+FastGeoPortal is a enterprise scale api for a GIS portal.
 FastGeoPortal is written in [Python](https://www.python.org/) using the [FastAPI](https://fastapi.tiangolo.com/) web framework.

 ---